davidshore/chas_javascript2/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

-- Follow the same instructions from the first assignment to re-write all of the challenges using es5.
 - Read about [JavaScript Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) and make a copy of 5-objects.html called 5-classes.html and try to convert all of the tasks in there to use a Person and Dog class.
 - Build upon the Person class; write a function in the Person class which prints the name and age of the person when invoked.